DavidBugger/student-verification-system-using-ai/readme.md

 ## Credits

-- This project is created by [Your Name](https://github.com/your-username).
+- This project is created by DavidBugger(https://github.com/DavidBugger.git).

 ## License